Hi all,

 Channel coding is based on LDPC codes, a code design which was originally proposed in the 1960s but forgotten for many years.
 They were “rediscovered” in the 1990s and found to be an attractive choice from an implementation perspective.
 From an error-correcting capability point of view, turbo codes, as used in LTE, can achieve similar performance, but LDPC codes can offer lower complexity, especially at higher code rates, and were therefore chosen for NR.

-One reason I could find is that Polar is sequential decoding procedure.
+One reason I could find is that Polar is a sequential decoding procedure.

-Do anyone have any profiling number for Polar or LDPC?
+Does anyone have any profiling numbers for Polar or LDPC?

 in 5g polar codes length n is between 32 and 1024 in uplink however 2 is between 128 and 512 for downlink